Review | Nioh 2

-Koei Tecmo published the game for Japanese market, while Sony Interactive Entertainment was in charge for the rest.
+Koei Tecmo published the game for the Japanese market, while Sony Interactive Entertainment was in charge of the rest.
 I was honored to try the Beta release before official dates.
 Even back then I knew that challenge was put in front of me…

 Starting point looks promising.
 The choice about your Spirit and type of weapon does not matter much, so don’t worry about it.

 I start this review with bloody fingers.
-I can’t remember when was the last time when I was frustrated as much as I was while trying to beat this title.
+I can't remember the last time I was as frustrated as when trying to beat this title.
 Let’s start with basic stuff and dig deeper as we go further.

 Nioh 2 is a prequel of the original Nioh.
-Who are Yokai’s, what are all those spirit stones and what they have done with honest and lovely people – expect that to be discovered here.
+Who are Yokai’s, what are all those spirit stones and what they have done with honest and loving people – that will be discovered here.
 Of course, they just couldn’t let go of that British accent in some scenes – remember William from the first game?
-He was that British samurai in the middle of the Japan.
+He was that British samurai in the middle of Japan.

 Among the other stuff, your veins are the carriers of Yokai’s blood.
 That will help you control their powers, but it’s not going to be an easy task.

-I’ve never loved myself as a protagonist - in a sense when I create a character and them he/she just gives me silent treatment.
-I just can’t let myself enjoy as much as I can when you control someone like Zack from FF7 Crisis Core.
+I’ve never loved myself as a protagonist - in a sense when I create a character and then he/she just gives me the silent treatment.
+I just can’t let myself enjoy as much as I can when I control someone like Zack from FF7 Crisis Core.
 That always degrades the story experience.
 Oh yeah, the guy in this game calls you Hiddy, and since you cannot talk, you just can’t tell him that you actually have a name.
 Lame.

 I suck at this.
-After whole 3 minutes of customization, I can say I’m satisfied.
+After three whole minutes of customization, I can say I’m satisfied.

 Nioh 2 introduced character customization.
 Man or a woman, short or long hair; those are just 2 minor things you can change.
-I can’t remember when was the last time when I had so much options during the creation.
-For me personally, default options are almost always a way to go, so shorty I started my journey.
+I can’t remember the last time when I had so many options during character creation.
+For me personally, default options are almost always the way to go, so shortly I started my journey.
 Just a hint – bathing in the hot springs removes almost all of your clothes.
-Don’t say I didn’t warned you!
+Don’t say I didn’t warn you!
 Anyway, you will for sure be satisfied with this part of the game.

 Odachi was my best friend.
 High stance is almost invincible, while you need to use low when someone fast is across the path.

 Why do I mention the maps and all that?
 Well, first Nioh suffered from ugly, generic and repulsive levels.
 Not all, but most of them.
 Nioh 2 is literally Nioh 1.5.
-It’s not a bad thing, but they managed to recycle many assets, even same levels and made the experience worse if you play the first game.
-The more it passed from that moment, the better will your experience will be.
-Main missions are not bad, they are all unique, but sub mission are boring to say the least.
+It’s not a bad thing, but they managed to recycle many assets, even some of the same levels which makes the experience worse if you've played the first game.
+The more it passes from that moment, the better will your experience will be.
+Main missions are not bad, they are all unique, but sub missions are boring to say the least.
 Even boss rotation and presentation smells like William.

 So, you start from the map.
 Select mission, play the mission.
 The whole menu is the exact replica of what you saw in the first game.
 The progress as well.
 Play main story, unlock side content and play that, pop some trophies, repeat.
 Almost all sub missions are levels from the previous title or inverted/shortened sections of main mission from here.
 Playing something 5 times in a row is not something you will love.